TheMaverickProgrammer/Swoosh/README.md

 ## Segue's & Activity States
 It's important to note that Segues are responsible for triggering 6 of the 7 states in your activities.

-* onStart -> the next scene when the last scene ends
+* onStart -> the next scene when the previous scene ends
-* onLeave -> the last scene has lost focus
+* onLeave -> the previous scene has lost focus
-* onExit  -> the last scene when the next scene starts
+* onExit  -> the previous scene when the next scene starts
-* onEnd   -> the last scene when the next scene starts after _Pop_ intent (discards last scene when finished)
+* onEnd   -> the previous scene when the next scene starts after _pop_ intent (discards previous scene when finished)
-* onEnter -> the next scene when the last scene ends
+* onEnter -> the next scene has gained focus
-* onResume -> the next scene when the last scene ends after a _Pop_ intent (discards last scene when finished)
+* onResume -> the next scene when the previous scene ends after a _pop_ intent (discards previous scene when finished)

-It might help to remember that when a segue begins, the current activity is leaving and the other is entering.
-When the segue ends, the current activity exits and the other begins.
-Both screens are replacing eachother in the same frame.
+It might help to remember during a segue, both scenes are replacing eachother in the same frame.
+When a segue begins, the current scene is leaving and the other is entering.
+When the segue ends, the current scene exits and the other begins.